 High durability, water resistance, and overall tactical functionality and performance are essential and should be the first things you look for when choosing what to wear on your feet.

 Your bug out plan will almost certainly involve considerable time spent on foot and potentially traversing challenging areas with rapidly changing climate conditions, make sure your footwear is prepared for anything with this in mind.

 From a waterproof lining to a bloodborne pathogen resistant finish, the A.T.A.C Storm boot from 5.11 is the tactical footwear of choice for your bug out inventory.

 Built around a high resistance, synthetic sole designed to provide an oil and slip resistant base of traction when on the move, the A.T.A.C Storm is designed for just the kind of situations you’re likely to find yourself in if SHTF.

-The second layer of defence when it comes to protecting your feet, making sure that you have two pairs of high quality hiking socks (one to wear and one for your bag) is fundamental to ensuring that you’re covered from the moment you step foot out of the door in an emergency situation.
+The second layer of defense when it comes to protecting your feet, making sure that you have two pairs of high quality hiking socks (one to wear and one for your bag) is fundamental to ensuring that you’re covered from the moment you step foot out of the door in an emergency situation.

 Look to choose a pair of high quality (remember – buy cheap, buy twice) hiking or survival socks that are both breathable and form fitted, ideally with at least 50% merino wool construction if you can.

 Our Pick: Smartwool Men’s Hike Light Crew Socks

-Smartwool have built up a reputation as a leader when it comes to high quality hike socks and when it comes to the specific and potentially varied challenges of a bug out scenarion, having a couple of pairs of their Hike Light Crew Socks is a good strategy for ensuring your footwear doesn’t let you down when you need it to perform most.
+Smartwool have built up a reputation as a leader when it comes to high quality hike socks and when it comes to the specific and potentially varied challenges of a bug out scenario, having a couple of pairs of their Hike Light Crew Socks is a good strategy for ensuring your footwear doesn’t let you down when you need it to perform most.

 If you live in an area with a cold or temperate climate, a pair of windproof and waterproof gloves are an important addition to your evac gear and can make an enormous difference to your ability to carry out manual tasks if you’re outdoors for a prolonged period.